drufball/yosai/_drafts/tunnel-vision.md

 <br />
 <br />

-For the last couple weeks, Moto had shared most of his meals with Seiko, the glimmer woman who worked in the Gearhouse.
-She no longer manned the railway carts in the evenings, but all of the workers had keys to operate the transportation system.
+For the last couple weeks, Moto had shared most of his meals with Seiko, the glimmer who worked in the Gearhouse.
+She no longer manned the railway carts in the evenings, but every worker had keys to operate the transportation system.
 Well, all of the workers except for Seiko at this particular moment.

-Moto stepped out of the railcar and tucked the ring of keys into the sash around his waist.
-He arranged them carefully so they wouldn't jingle as he moved, then stepped into the nighttime shadows surrounding the tracks.
-He'd have them back to Seiko before she noticed a thing.
+Moto stepped out of the railcar and tucked the ring of keys into the sash around his waist, arranging them carefully so they wouldn't jingle before he stepped into the nighttime shadows.
+He'd have the keys back to Seiko before she noticed a thing.
 She was so absorbed in her work when he left, there was a good chance she didn't even realize _he_ was gone.

-The moon was high and bright, forcing Moto to dart from rock to rock to stay in the shadows.
-Thankfully, it was late enough that anyone following the rules was asleep.
-Moto only had to slip past a couple guards and he'd have the Contract House all to himself.
+The moon was high and bright, forcing Moto to dart from rock to rock to stay hidden.
+Thankfully, it was late enough that anyone following the rules was already asleep.
+He only had to slip past a couple guards and he'd have the Contract House to himself.

 The terrain on this spire was rocky and desolate.
 The wind groaned as it blew through narrow pathways carved between jagged upthrusts of stone.
-Looming overhead, the master training grounds shot up violently.
-They formed a narrow, near-vertical peak, casting a shadow over the spire below.
+The master training grounds loomed overhead, a narrow, near-vertical peak that cast a shadow over everything below.

 Looking up at the stone monolith, Moto felt a looming dread.
-The cold, lifeless silver light of the moon heightened the affect.
+The lifeless silver light of the moon heightened the effect.
 This was where Soundstealer spent his days.
 This was the level he needed to reach.
-In this moment, it felt so far away.
+It felt so far away.

-Moto returned his gaze to the ground in front of him, taking a deep breath and continuing forward.
+Moto returned his gaze to the ground before him.
+He took a deep breath and continued forward.
 Stay focused.

 The thought made Moto hesitate, as it had ever since his conversation with Iruka.
 His focus had kept him alive the last three years.
-It gave him the strength to shoulder the pain that would have buried him otherwise.
-It was his greatest advantage.
+It helped him shoulder the pain that would have buried him otherwise.
 But was it turning against him?

-Moto struck a fist against the stone beside him.
-His jaw clenched.
+Moto struck a fist against the stone, his jaw clenched.
 No. He wouldn't question his resolve.
 He couldn't.

-He pulled himself up a stone ledge and saw the Contract House.
-It was a large building, though it looked modest with the jonin spire looming behind it.
-Three stories tall, which a steep shingled roof that flared ornately at the bottom.
+Moto shook his head and pulled himself up a stone ledge.
+On the other side was the Contract House.
+It was a large building.
+Three stories tall with a steep shingled roof that flared ornately at the bottom.
 The crests of the four houses were emblazoned along the front wall, lit from below by small bonfires.
-The ground in front of the building was clear.
 A well-kept stone pathway stretched from the front entrance.

 Compared to the austerity of the rest of the spire, the Contract House gave an air of regal superiority.
-This was where outsiders came to give the Daggers contracts, so it was a display of power as much as it was a functional bureaucratic building.
-Outsiders would reach this courtyard, shivering and out of breath from climbing through spartan trails, only to stop in wonder at the view before them.
+This was where outsiders came to give the Daggers contracts.
+It was a display of power as much as it was a functional bureaucratic building.

 Moto slinked around to the side of the building, giving a wide birth to the warm pools of lantern light bobbing around the grounds at regular intervals.
-It wasn't hard to avoid the guards when you could climb sheer walls and swing from one place to the next without making noisy footsteps.
-But then again, the guards were probably placed to stop foreign spies, not members of the village.
+It wasn't hard to avoid the guards when you could climb sheer walls and swing from one place to the next without touching the ground.
+But then again, the guards were placed to stop foreign spies, not members of the village.

 Still, Moto was pleased to finally feel like his new powers were granting him an advantage.

 A narrow, shingled ledge wrapped around the top of the first and second floors, delineating them from the outside.
-Moto pulled himself onto the lower of the two and found a window hidden in shadow.
+Moto pulled himself onto the lower of the two ledges and found a window hidden in shadow.

 He dropped into the hallway quietly, shutting the window behind him.
 The building was dark.

-Unfortunately, Moto hadn't been able to learn much about the Contract House's layout beforehand.
+Moto hadn't been able to learn much about the Contract House's layout beforehand.
 But he knew the building served several functions.
 It was the entrance to the jonin training grounds.
-It was where outsiders came to negotiate contracts and deliver payments.
-Daggers came to look through new contracts.
-Triumphant squads returned to collect payment.
-And finally, there was an archive kept of all previous contracts.
+Contracts were negotiated here.
+Payments were delivered and collected.
+Daggers looked through new missions.
+And there was an archive kept of all previous contracts.
 That was his goal.

 The jonin entrance, new contracts, and payment areas were probably on the first floor for ease of access.
 That seemed obvious enough.
 After some thought, Moto decided that the third floor was probably for contract negotiation.
 Not every client who came to Iga would be obsessed with secrecy.
 Not inside Iga itself at least, where the only prying eyes were the people being hired.
 But some of the more careful clients would want to avoid unnecessary exposure.
 That meant the contract negotiations would be as far away from normal operations as possible.
 Probably with a secret back entrance for particularly paranoid clients.